pl909/llamalog/README.md

 # llamalog
-Credits to HuggingFace Transformers and Microsoft for all transformers/deepspeed files (run_....py).
+All Credits to HuggingFace Transformers and Microsoft for all transformers/deepspeed files (run_....py).

 This is a research project I'm working on: Parameter-Efficient finetuning Code Llama for a Verilog Code Assistant.